 5G technology has an important role in improving the surveillance of analysis of the dynamics of cross border movements, tracking and recording the required qualitative and quantitative chracteristics of transported people, goods, animals, plants and animals.

 These systems, like the Common Agricultural Policy (CAP) agricultural information systems have so-called "risk logic"

-The logic used to trap illegal activities can also be based on locational state analyses but the technological requirements are slightly different.
+The logic used to trap illegal activities usually involves locational state analyses but the technological requirements are slightly different.

-Currently, with state-of-the-art technologies borderless frontiers are feasible and the advent of 5G makes the comprehensive coverage of legal and illegal activities farm more effective.
+Currently, with state-of-the-art technologies borderless frontiers are feasible and the advent of 5G makes the comprehensive coverage of legal and illegal activities far more effective.

 A publication will be released soon

 SEEL is now a systems development division of the George Boole Foundation Limited